Skip to content

 Step 5: Enable pgvector Extension

-Connect to the new database:
+Connect to the ragdb database:

 sudo -u postgres psql -d ragdb